evilgeniuslabs/evilgeniuslabs.github.io/_posts/2020-07-14-fibonacci64-mini.md

 ### Details

-Fibonacci64 is a beautiful 64mm circular disc with 64 RGB LEDs surface mounted in a Fibonacci distribution.
+Fibonacci64 Mini is a beautiful 64mm circular disc with 64 RGB LEDs surface mounted in a Fibonacci distribution.
 Swirling and pulsing like a colorful galaxy, it's mesmerizing to watch.

 It consists of 64 WS2812B-Mini 3535 RGB LEDs, arranged into a circular <a href="https://en.wikipedia.org/wiki/Fermat%27s_spiral">Fermat's spiral</a> pattern.